Blaizzy/mlx-embeddings/docs/Typechecking.md

 ## Using `brew typecheck`

-When run without any arguments, `brew typecheck`, will run considering the strictness levels set in the `files.yaml` file.
-However, when typecheck is run on a specific file or directory, more errors may show up since Sorbet can not resolve constants defined outside the scope of the specified file.
+When run without any arguments, `brew typecheck`, will run considering the strictness levels set in each of the individual Ruby files in the core Homebrew codebase.
+However, when typecheck is run on a specific file or directory, more errors may show up since Sorbet cannot resolve constants defined outside the scope of the specified file.
 These problems can be solved with RBI files.
 Currently `brew typecheck` provides `quiet`, `--file`, `--dir` and `--ignore` options but you can explore more options with `srb tc --help` and passing them with `srb tc`.

 ## Resolving Type Errors